ALRW/dayAsADev/courseSections/section10.md

 ![file tree](../images/fileTree.png)

-Lets firstly normalise the background colour to be in line with the colour palette we've been given.
+Let's firstly normalise the background colour to be in line with the colour palette we've been given.
 Add the following:

 ```css
 body {